apienk/minetest-mod-wardrobe/README.txt

 The list of skins is static and determined when the server starts based on two
 files: <modsPath>/wardrobe/skins.txt and <worldPath>/skins.txt.
 Both files
 have the same syntax (see "Skins File Syntax" below).
-The simplest way to add a skin is to either drop the image into the <modsPath>/wardrobe/textures directory or add them to a texture pack, then add the simple name of the texture file to one of these skins.txt files.
+The simplest way to add a skin is to either drop the texture and its preview into the <modsPath>/wardrobe/textures directory or add them to a texture pack, then add the simple name of the texture file to one of these skins.txt files.